voluntarily/vly2/docs/VP-1702 2021 Package updates.md

     * added back the address location widget - using useEffect
     * when person is updated the session.me is not so the detail page is out of sync.
     * locations list is updated from address every save duplicating locations.
+    * TODO - convert to Antd 4 form
 * PersonList - passed
 * PersonListItem - passed
 * all person components - passed